akhilperincherry/akhilperincherry.github.io/index.md

 ## Research

-My research interests are in domain adaptation, generative modeling, multi-sensory supervision, self-supervised learning and in general solving problems that stem from lack of annotated or domain-specific data.
+My research interests are in domain adaptation, generative modeling, multi-sensory supervision, self-supervised learning and in general, solving problems that stem from lack of annotated or domain-specific data.

 In my current job, I primarily work on object detection, tracking and segmentation using camera data and point cloud data.